 We purchase various raw materials, including aluminum cans, plastic bottles, high fructose corn syrup, corrugated packaging and juice concentrates, the prices of which fluctuate based on commodity market conditions.
 Our ability to recover increased costs through higher pricing may be limited by the competitive environment in which we operate.
-At times, we manage our exposure to this risk through the use of supplier pricing agreements that enable us to establish the purchase prices for certain commodities.
+At times, we manage our exposure to this risk through the use of supplier pricing agreements that enable us to establish all, or a portion of, the purchase prices for certain raw materials.
 Additionally, we use derivative financial instruments to partially mitigate our exposure to changes in certain raw material costs.